Kobanoss/ITS_Tester/README.md

 ## All data collecting to data_file.json

-# @test decorator
+# @test
     Usage: Testing fuctions using data in data_file.json

 (Functions must have same name as fuctions in data_file!!!)